Late cosmology in massive conformal gravity: Introduction

 \section{Introduction}

-The massive conformal gravity (MCG) \cite{Faria1} is a recently developed conformally invariant theory of gravity in which the gravitational action is the sum of the Weyl action \cite{Weyl} with the Einstein-Hilbert action conformally coupled to a scalar field \cite{Dirac}.
-The MCG gravitational potential, which is composed by an attractive Newtonian potential and a repulsive Yukawa potential, describes well the rotation curves of galaxies without dark matter \cite{Faria1}.
-Furthermore, the linear approximation of the theory is quantizable \cite{Faria2}.
-It was recently been shown that the Shwarzschild black hole is unstable in MCG \cite{Myung}.
-This instability, which is a common feature of the Schwarzschild black hole found in massive theories of gravity \cite{Babichev, Brito}, may be useful for the resolution of the information paradox for evaporating black holes in general relativity \cite{Hawking}.
+The massive conformal gravity (MCG) is a conformally invariant theory of gravity in which the gravitational action is the sum of the Weyl action with the Einstein-Hilbert action conformally coupled to a scalar field \cite{Faria1}.
+At the classical level, it has been shown that the theory is free of the vDVZ discontinuity \cite{Faria2} and can reproduce the orbit of binaries by the emission of gravitational waves \cite{Faria3}.
+Furthermore, MCG is a renormalizable and unitary quantum theory of gravity \cite{Faria4,Faria5,Faria6}.

-Despite the promising results of MCG obtained so far, it is important to test the theory with cosmological observations.
-The most accepted cosmological model to explain the current accelerated expansion of the universe is the $\Lambda$CDM model.
-This model is consistent with most of current cosmological observations, but suffers from the cosmological constant problem \cite{Weinberg, Carroll}, as well as the age problem \cite{Yang}.
-Here we want to see if MCG explains the current accelerating universe without these problems.
+Despite the promising results of MCG obtained so far, it is very important to test the theory with cosmological observations.
+The most accepted cosmological model to explain the dynamics of the universe is the $\Lambda$CDM model.
+However, this model suffers from important problems such as the cosmological constant problem \cite{Weinberg,Carroll} and the Hubble tension between the early and late universe observational data \cite{Planck,Riess}.
+Here we want to see if MCG explains the late universe without the cosmological constant problem.

-It is well known that conformally invariant theories of gravity couple consistently with matter fields whose energy-momentum tensors are traceless \cite{DeWitt, Deser}.
-However, in these theories the matter fields are considered to couple only with the metric tensor.
-In this article, we consider that the matter fields couple also with the MCG scalar field.
-In section 2 we derive the field equations of the theory in the presence of matter fields.
-In section 3 we analyze the coupling of the Dirac spinor fields with the gravitational field in MCG.
-In section 4 we find the MCG cosmological solutions.
-In section 5 we compare the cosmological solutions of MCG with cosmological observations.
-Finally, in section 6 we present our conclusions.
+This paper is organized as follows.
+In Sec. \ref{sec2} we describe the MCG cosmological field equations.
+In Sec. \ref{sec3} we find the MCG cosmological solutions.
+In Sec. \ref{sec4} we compare the cosmological solutions of MCG with cosmological observations.
+Finally, in Sec. \ref{sec5} we present our conclusions.